Top 8 Destinations in South Korea

-Once the capital of the ancient kingdom of Silla, Gyeongju is a coastal city in South Korea with a rich selection of cultural and historical attractions.
-Its Silla heritage stretches back over 1000 years, with ancient sites, relics and ruins found throughout the city.
+Gyeongju is coastal city and cultural heart of South Korea, providing an unrivalled insight into the country's history, religion and culture.
 The Gyeongju National Museum is home to countless treasures and the 23 ton Emille Bell cast in AD771.
 Gyeongju's other highlights include the scenic Anapji Pond, Tumuli Park which is the site of incredible giant grass-covered burial mounds and the ancient UNESCO World Heritage Listed Bulguk-sa Temple.
-Just out of town, dramatically located on the slopes of Toham Mountain, Seokguram Grotto is another must see!
-Gyeongju is the historical and cultural heart of South Korea, providing an unrivaled insight into the country's history, religion and culture.
+Just out of town - Seokguram Grotto is another must see!

-Although it lies only 85km off the coast of South Korea, Jeju Island (more specifically Jeju-do) has developed its own unique history, traditional dress, architecture and linguistic traditions.
+Although located only 85km off the coast of South Korea, Jeju Island (more specifically Jeju-do) has developed its own unique history, traditional dress, architecture and linguistic traditions.
 With a moderate climate that differs surprisingly from the mainland, Jeju-do has a sub-tropical southern side and a more temperate northern region.
-On the island, which was recently voted one of the New 7 Wonders of Nature, you’ll find exquisite botanical gardens, sandy beaches, lava caves, a folk village and the O’Sulloc Tea Museum where you can learn about South Korea’s famous traditional tea culture.
+On the island, voted one of the New 7 Wonders of Nature, you’ll find exquisite botanical gardens, sandy beaches, lava caves, a folk village and the O’Sulloc Tea Museum where you can learn about South Korea’s famous traditional tea culture.

 Our pick #5